acc-dmacroweb/acccrontask/README.md

 1. Upload the `acccrontask` folder to the `modules/` directory of your PrestaShop installation
 2. Go to PrestaShop Back Office
 3. Navigate to Modules > Module Manager
-4. Search for "ACC Cron Task"
+4. Search for "Cron Tasks Manager PRO"
 5. Click on "Install"

 **Note for PrestaShop 9.0**: If you encounter any routing issues after installation, try accessing the module configuration page once.
 The module will automatically update its Tab configuration for PrestaShop 9 compatibility.